Omega Flex (NASDAQ:OFLX) versus FGI Industries (NASDAQ:FGI) Head to Head Analysis

 |3.00

-FGI Industries currently has a consensus target price of $7.75, suggesting a potential upside of 93.27%.
-Given FGI Industries’ higher probable upside, research analysts clearly believe FGI Industries is more favorable than Omega Flex.
+FGI Industries has a consensus price target of $7.75, indicating a potential upside of 103.68%.
+Given FGI Industries’ higher possible upside, analysts clearly believe FGI Industries is more favorable than Omega Flex.

-This table compares FGI Industries and Omega Flex’s net margins, return on equity and return on assets.

 Summary